The Forbidden Kingdom: Plot

-Meanwhile, the Warlord, upon learning about the staff, sends the witch Ni-Chang to help him retrieve it in exchange for the elixir of immortality.
+Meanwhile, the Jade Warlord, upon learning about the staff, sends the witch Ni-Chang to help him retrieve it in exchange for the elixir of immortality.
 Jason, Lu and Sparrow meet the Silent Monk who joins them in their quest to free the King.
 As the four travel to Five Elements Mountain, Lu and the Monk teach Jason kung fu along the way.

+While crossing a desert, Lu attempts to summon rain using magic calligraphy, after which the Silent Monk urinates on Lu to make fun of his supposed powers.

-After crossing a desert, they encounter Ni Chang.
-Ni Chang offers to return Jason home in exchange for the staff.
-When Jason refuses, a battle ensues.
-Ni Chang shoots an arrow which mortally wounds Lu.
-Jason's team escapes and takes refuge in a monastery, where they learn that Lu is not an immortal as he claimed to be, and only the Warlord's elixir can save his life.
-Jason goes to the Warlord's palace alone to exchange the staff for the elixir.
+After crossing the desert, they encounter Ni Chang, who offers to return Jason home in exchange for the staff.
+When he refuses, a battle ensues and ends after Ni Chang shoots an arrow which mortally wounds Lu.
+Jason's team escapes and takes refuge in a monastery, where they learn that Lu is not an immortal as he claimed to be, and only the Jade Warlord's elixir can save his life.
+Jason goes to the Jade Warlord's palace alone to exchange the staff for the elixir.

-Because the Warlord can only give the elixir to one of them, he orders Jason to duel Ni Chang - the winner will receive the elixir.
+However, the Jade Warlord promised the elixir to Ni Chang already.
+As the Warlord can only give the elixir to one of them, Jason must duel Ni Chang for it.
 Sparrow, the Silent Monk, and the monks from the monastery arrive to join the battle.
-Silent Monk fights the Warlord.
-Sparrow fights the witch.
-While the witch is distracted, Jason manages to grab the elixir and tosses it to Lu, who drinks it and recovers.
+Silent Monk fights the Jade Warlord, and Sparrow fights Ni Chang.
+While she is distracted, Jason manages to grab the elixir and tosses it to Lu, who drinks it and recovers.
 Lu then fights Ni Chang on the balcony then kicks her off it.
-Ni Chang tries to strangle Lu Yan with her hair to climb back up to the balcony, but Lu Yan cuts her hair and causes her to fall to her death.
-The Monk is mortally wounded by the Warlord and passes the staff to Jason, who uses it to smash the King's statue.
-The King is freed and the Silent Monk is revealed to be one of the King's clones.
-Sparrow is killed, the Warlord is eventually stabbed by Jason after being defeated by the Monkey King and falls into a lava pit to his death.
+Ni Chang tries to strangle him with her hair to climb back up to the balcony; he cuts her hair, causing her to fall to her death.

+The Monk is mortally wounded by the Jade Warlord and passes the staff to Jason, who uses it to smash the King's statue.
+The Monkey King is freed and the Monk is revealed to be one of the Monkey King's clones.
+Sparrow is killed, and the Jade Warlord is eventually stabbed by Jason after being defeated by the Monkey King and falls into a lava pit to his death.
 The Jade Emperor, having returned from his meditation, praises Jason for fulfilling the prophecy and grants him one wish.
-Tripitikas asks to be returned back home.
+Jason asks to be returned home.

 Jason finds himself back in the present.
-He overpowers Lupo and drives the other hooligans away.
-Hop survives being shot and claims that he is immortal (indicating that he is actually Lu).
-Before the film ends, Jason is delighted to meet a woman who resembles Sparrow.
+Then, he overpowers Lupo and drives the other hooligans away.
+Hop survives being shot and claims that he is immortal, indicating that he is actually Lu.
+After checking in on him, Jason meets a young woman who resembles Sparrow.
 Jason then continues honing his kung fu skills, while Lu narrates the King's search for truth.